leakspin/leakspin.github.io/resume.md

    2022 - {{ site.time | date: '%Y' }} - Theviralab

    Obligations and responsibilities:
-   * Developing new features (both front and back) for the all-in-one solution for ads in Google Adwords and Facebook Ads
+   * Developing new features (both front and back) for the all-in-one solution for ads in Google Adwords and Facebook Ads.
+   * Optimizing bot algorithm for improving ad delivery.
    * Maintenance of the platform:
-     * Problem tracking and solving
+     * Problem tracking and solving.
-     * Upgrades of hosts and taking care of their alerts
+     * Upgrades of hosts and taking care of their alerts.

-   The technologies that we use are PHP, MongoDB, HTML, CSS, JavaScript, Redis along with AngularJS and PHPUnit.
+   The technologies that we use are PHP, MongoDB, Python, HTML, CSS, JavaScript, Redis along with AngularJS and PHPUnit.

  * 1 year and 3 months as **Developer Team Lead**.
    2021 - 2022 - Scalefast